 Warm maple syrup goes onto pancakes at Riveredge Nature Center.

-March 24 and April 7, Maple Syrup Festival at St. John's Arboretum in Collegeville, Minn.
+April 4, Maple Syrup Festival at St. John's Arboretum in Collegeville, Minn.
 Collect, cook and enjoy hot maple syrup over ice cream at St. John's University.
 There are horse-drawn rides, too.

 This center between the Wisconsin Dells and Madison includes a pancake

 breakfast, guided tours of the sugarbush, demonstrations of tapping and

 syrup-making, intrepretive talks about how Indians and pioneers made

 This area is a hot spot for Wisconsin naturalists.